Allal al-Fassi: Beginnings of mass nationalist protest

 The reform program was an ingenious stratagem to reconcile the existing treaties with the interests of the country, in the economic section, for example, the Kutla advocated the open-door policy and free trade, in accordance with the resolutions of the Algeciras Conference.
 This platform was designed to appeal to the support of the left-wing parties in France and to the signatories of the Algeciras international conference; at the same time, it was agreeable to the best interests of Morocco under the circumstances.

-The plan was rejected by the French administration and by 1937, the nationalist movement started to split.
-The Kutla was also outlawed by the French protectorate in October 1937.
-The Kutla split into the National Party (Ḥizb al-Waṭanī) which al-Fassi co-led and the Popular Movement (Ḥaraka Shaʿbiyya) later the Party of Democracy and Independence (Ḥizb al-Shūrā wa-l-Istiqlāl) which was led by al-Fassi's former ally Mohamed Hassan Ouazzani.
-Those that followed Allal al-Fassi in the split were often referred to as the Allaliyin or Wataniyin, while al-Fassi was referred to as "Shaykh Allal" or "Hajj Allal".
-Traditionally, the split has been characterised as one between "traditionalists" and "Westernists" but this split was likely more to do with personality differences and disagreements over the structure of leadership.
-Ideologically, al-Fassi's party was only reformist and although Ouazzani's party claimed to be more radical, the two parties were ideologically similar.
-Out of the groups that split, al-Fassi's faction was able to garner the most success recruiting.
-This was due to his faction having an administrative structure, an annual national congress, a council that met quarterly and a permanent executive committee.
+The plan was rejected by the French administration and by 1937, the nationalist movement started to split with the CAM also outlawed by the French protectorate in October 1937.
+The CAM split into the National Party which al-Fassi co-led and the Popular Movement (later becoming the Party of Democracy and Independence) which was led by al-Fassi's former ally Mohamed Hassan Ouazzani.
+Those who followed Allal al-Fassi in the split self-styled as the Allaliyin or Wataniyin, while al-Fassi was known to his followers as "Shaykh Allal" or "Hajj Allal".
+Traditionally, the split has been explained ideologically for example by the orientalist Robin Bidwell and according to the political scientist Adria Lawrence, it has been often charactered as being between "traditionalists" and "Westernists".
+However, according to a number of scholars including Mohammed Zade and Daniel Rivet, the split was likely more to do with personality differences and disagreements over the structure of leadership.
+On the surface, al-Fassi's party remained reformist, while Ouazzani's party claimed to be more radical; in fact, the two parties were ideologically similar.
+Out of the groups that split, al-Fassi's faction was able to garner the most success recruiting as a result of it having an administrative structure, an annual national congress, a council that met quarterly and a permanent executive committee.